deepjavalibrary/djl/model-zoo/README.md

 ## Pre-trained models

-In 0.2.0 release, we only provide MLP and Resnet50 in our model zoo.
+In the 0.2.0 release, you can find the Multilayer Perceptrons (MLP) and Resnet50 pre-trained models in the model zoo.

-## How to find a pre-trained model in model zoo
+## How to find a pre-trained model in the model zoo

-In a model zoo repository, there can be many pre-trained that belongs to the same model family.
+In a model zoo repository, there can be many pre-trained models that belong to the same model family.
-You can use the `ModelZoo` class to search for the model that you need.
+You can use the `ModelZoo` class to search for the model you need.
-First, you need to decide which model family you want to use, then define key/values search criteria to narrow down the model you want.
-If there are multiple models that match your search criteria, the first model found will be returned. *ModelNotFoundException* will be thrown if no matching model is found.
+First, decide which model family you want to use.
+Then, define your key/values search criteria to narrow down the model you want.
+If there are multiple models that match your search criteria, the first model found is returned. *ModelNotFoundException* will be thrown if no matching model is found.

-The following is an example to find resnet50-v1 that trained on imagenet dataset:
+The following is an example of the criteria to find a Resnet50-v1 model that has been trained on the imagenet dataset:
 ```java
     Map<String, String> criteria = new HashMap<>();
     criteria.put("layers", "50");